Connect with us

 RELATED: US Firm Delivers World’s Largest 3D-Printed House

-Moreover, automated 3D construction printers can work continuously, even at night or bad weather conditions, thereby minimizing downtime.
+Apart from that, automated 3D construction printers can operate through the night or in bad weather, thus minimizing any downtime.

-Reduced human error: 3D printing in construction can greatly reduce errors in construction, leading to safer and superior-quality structures.
+Fewer errors: 3D printing in construction reduces human errors in construction to a minimum, hence providing safer and quality structures.

-Automation of 3D construction printers minimizes the need for human labour, with site workers mainly tasked with overseeing the process.
+The automation of 3D construction printers reduces the requirement for human labour; site workers are mainly needed to monitor the process.

 Office of the Future in Dubai.
 PHOTO | COURTESY